Hamza-Musa/Python/README.md

-# Python lessons I completed on the Python Codecademy Course.
+# Lessons/Tasks I completed on the Python Codecademy Course.